Unbundling the Standalone Micro Insurance Company Recommendations

 • Entry level capital requirement of INR 20 Crores (USD 2.6 million): This will favour companies that can raise equity/ funding.
 Also, this capital is for only one line of business, for life and non-life it would be INR 20 Cr each.
 Micro Finance Institutions (MFI’s) with a large customer base, deep pockets and profitable cooperatives can take the lead in setting up shop.

 For mutuals and not-for-profits in the space, it is still a very heavy ask, why should investors put their money in a low-margin, non-profit, member driven model?
 Impact investors however could take the lead here or mutuals could crowd-fund the same.
-Microinsurance mutuals in the Philippines, where the model has been extremely successful, have a capital requirement of less than a crore (INR 76 lakh).whereas Indian mutuals will require 20 Cr to begin with.
+Microinsurance mutuals in the Philippines, where the model has been extremely successful, have a capital requirement of less than a crore (INR 76 lakh), whereas Indian mutuals will require 20 Cr to begin with.

 • Use of end-to-end digital technology for SAMI companies: There is a never before call for a development fund and a common digital infrastructure which was missing.
 The work done around the National Health Stack by Ispirt volunteers including the claims engine and Uplift mutuals UTTAM platform, are some examples that can further build this narrative.